Quantum Temporal Fusion Transformer: Introduction

-There are various architectures based on Recurrent Neural Networks (RNNs)~\cite{salinas2020deepar, rangapuram2018deep, wen2017multi} that have been developed for performing multi-horizon time series forecasting.
-Deep Neural Networks (DNNs) have also been commonly used, and have demonstrated strong performance over traditional time series models~\cite {alaa2019attentive, rangapuram2018deep, makridakis2020m4}.
-Recently, transformer-based models~\cite{li2019enhancing} have been introduced for time series forecasting and have shown improved results.
-However, these models sometimes perform poorly or fail when dealing with different types of inputs commonly encountered in multi-horizon forecasting~\cite{salinas2020deepar, wen2017multi, rangapuram2018deep, li2019enhancing}.
+There exist various architectures based on Recurrent Neural Networks (RNNs)~\cite{salinas2020deepar, rangapuram2018deep, wen2017multi} that have been designed for doing multi-horizon time series forecasting.
+Deep Neural Networks (DNNs) have been used extensively, and have performed compared to conventional time series models~\cite{alaa2019attentive, rangapuram2018deep, makridakis2020m4}.
+Recently, transformer-based models~\cite{li2019enhancing} have been proposed for time series forecasting and have demonstrated better performance.
+Yet these models occasionally underperform or fail when they handle various kinds of inputs that frequently occur in multi-horizon forecasting~\cite{salinas2020deepar, wen2017multi, rangapuram2018deep, li2019enhancing}.
 In the paper~\cite{lim2021temporal}, Lim et al. introduced a new model, the Temporal Fusion Transformer (TFT), a novel model for multi-horizon forecasting.
-Building upon Deep neural networks (DNNs) and attention mechanisms~\cite{vaswani2017attention}, the TFT model demonstrates superior performance compared to existing models.
+Building upon Deep Neural Networks (DNNs) and attention mechanisms~\cite{vaswani2017attention}, the TFT model demonstrates superior performance compared to existing models.